Kupofty/NmeaGenerator_pi/README.md

 # NmeaGenerator_pi

-NmeaGenerator_pi is an OpenCPN plugin designed to generate, inject, and simulate NMEA 0183 data streams without requiring physical navigation hardware.
+NmeaGenerator_pi is an OpenCPN plugin that generates, injects, and simulates NMEA 0183 data streams without requiring physical navigation hardware.

-The plugin provides tools for:
+The plugin provides tools to:
-- Manually sending custom NMEA sentences
+* Send custom NMEA sentences manually
-- Building common navigation messages through a simplified interface
+* Create common navigation messages through a simplified user interface
-- Simulating vessel and/oror AIS target in real time.
+* Simulate vessel and/or AIS target in real time

-It is designed for OpenCPN development, navigation software testing, AIS/GPS simulation, instrument validation, and NMEA data debugging.
+It is intended for OpenCPN development, navigation software testing, AIS/GPS simulation, instrument validation, and NMEA data analysis and debugging.

 ## Documentation